Turning compliance into competitive advantage

 - Achieving compliance is no mean feat – legacy IT systems emerges as the biggest challenge

-- Proactive compliance brings benefits – including positive impact on the organization’s revenues, customer trust, brand image, and improved cybersecurity practices.
+- Proactive compliance brings benefits – including positive impact on the organisation’s revenues, customer trust, brand image, and improved cybersecurity practices.

 As companies struggle to meet compliance requirements, they must remember that data protection and privacy is a continuous process that demands proactive and ongoing performance monitoring and improvement.
 Companies that want to secure a competitive advantage should therefore both promote this mindset among their employees and integrate advanced technologies to boost data discovery, data management, data quality, cybersecurity, and information security efficiencies.